Contact us for more information about how we can help.

 This is where the shareholders and directors of a company have identified that it is insolvent and an orderly winding-up of its affairs is required.
 The process is very simple and normally involves shareholders signing a written resolution appointing liquidators.

 The ideal situation is that we meet with the directors at an early stage, identify the issues involved and take possession of the company's records.
 We can then commence our work immediately.
 This usually produces a better outcome than a court liquidation, where there is invariably a lengthy delay before liquidation occurs.
 In most cases our fees are payable solely from the assets we realise and there is therefore no cost involved for the shareholders in appointing liquidators.

-Note that if the company has been served with a winding-up application by a creditor, this option is only available within 10 working days of the application being served.
-Directors should therefore contact us immediately if they receive a winding-up application.
+Note that if the company has been served with a winding up application by a creditor this option is still available within 10 working days of the application being served, but now in very limited circumstances.
+Shareholders should therefore contact us immediately if they receive a statutory demand.

 Court appointed liquidation